telerik/blazor-docs/_contentTemplates/common/get-started.md

 ## Prerequisites

-To successfully complete the steps in this tutorial, make sure that you have installed the following:
+* To successfully complete the steps in this tutorial, make sure that you have installed a <a href="https://visualstudio.microsoft.com/vs/" target="_blank">current Visual Studio</a> version.

-* <a href="https://dotnet.microsoft.com/en-us/download/dotnet" target="_blank">.NET Core 3.1.x</a> or later

-* <a href="https://visualstudio.microsoft.com/vs/" target="_blank">Visual Studio 2019</a> or later
+* To learn more about the compatibility of the Telerik UI for Blazor components with different browser and .NET versions, see the [system requirements]({%slug system-requirements%}).

 >tip The latest version of Telerik UI for Blazor is `{{site.uiForBlazorLatestVersion}}`, and it supports `{{site.supportedFrameworkVersion}}`.